mfyuce/scriptjcs/README.md

 This project is a proof of concept that C# can be run from within a JVM.

 Currently there is no variable passing from JVM side, or vice versa.
-The C# code runs from CLR, so both JVM and .Net must be installed.
+The C# code runs from within CLR, so both JVM and .Net must be installed.

 ## What is being used